Hacjivah Dayimani: Personal life

 Dayimani is Jewish.
 He is the son of an Igbo Jewish Nigerian father and a Xhosa South African mother.
 His late father was a devout Jew who observed Shabbat, while his mother is a Sangoma (a traditional African healer).
-His surname means "diamond" in Zulu while his first name was chosen because it is a combination of the Hebrew name "Akiva" and the Xhosa "Mpumelelo" which means 'achiever'.
+His surname means "diamond" in Xhosa while his first name was chosen because it is a combination of the Hebrew name "Akiva" and the Xhosa "Mpumelelo" which means 'achiever'.

+Career

+After several seasons with the Lions and the Stormers, in 2024 he signs in France for 2 seasons with the french club Racing 92.